tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 mechanisms which are outside the scope of this document.

-When data plane NRP mode is employed, the NRP ingress nodes are responsible for adding a suitable SAS onto packets that belong to specific Slice-Flow Aggregate.
+When data plane NRP mode is employed, the NRP ingress nodes are responsible for adding a suitable FAS onto packets that belong to specific Slice-Flow Aggregate.
 In addition, edge nodes MAY mark the corresponding Diffserv CS to differentiate between different types of traffic carried over the same Slice-Flow Aggregate.